Zadigo/nuxt-ganalytics/README.md

 ### Structuring events

-Events are built using the `defineEvent` function, which allows you correctly structure the [name and parameters](https://event) required in certain events.
+Events are built using the `defineAnalyticsEvent` function, which allows you correctly structure the [name and parameters](https://event) required in certain events.
 As the example shows above, combined with the `sendEvent` function, you can then trigger an event to the layer.